vivaangarg2005/vivaangarg2005/README.md

 ### 📂 Notable Projects

-- 🛒 **Flipkart Clone** – Static front-end clone of Flipkart homepage using HTML and CSS
+1. 🌾 **KrishiMitra Website** – Voice-enabled platform for rural users in regional languages
-- 🌾 **KrishiMitra Website** – Voice-enabled platform for rural users in regional languages
+2. ✅ **To-Do List App** – A practice project to manage daily tasks using HTML, CSS, and JS
-- 🧮 **Basic Calculator** – Web calculator built with HTML, CSS, and JavaScript
+3. 🎮 **Guess The Number** – Simple number guessing game with user input logic
-- ✂️ **Rock Paper Scissors** – Interactive game using vanilla JavaScript
+4. 🧮 **Basic Calculator** – Web calculator built with HTML, CSS, and JavaScript
-- 🎮 **Guess The Number** – Simple number guessing game with user input logic
+5. ✂️ **Rock Paper Scissors** – Interactive game using vanilla JavaScript
-- ✅ **To-Do List App** – A practice project to manage daily tasks using HTML, CSS, and JS
+6. 🕒 **Digital Clock** – Real-time digital clock with 12/24-hour toggle and clean responsive UI
-- 🕒 **Digital Clock** – Real-time digital clock with 12/24-hour toggle and clean responsive UI
+7. 🛒 **Flipkart Clone** – Static front-end clone of Flipkart homepage using HTML and CSS

 > ⚡ *More interactive projects and full-stack apps coming soon...*